leifclaesson/SuperButtons/README.md

 LONGPRESS to stop.

 There may be other use cases I haven't thought of.
 Let me know if I've missed one.
+See the example, too.

 The few messages cas easily be transported on a single MQTT topic, in order to use as a universal 433 MHz receiver in every room.
 The rest can be scripted in openHAB or HomeAssistant (or whatever your preferred flavor is) without having to touch the microcontroller.